-Effective January 1, 2020, the Company implemented FASB ASU 2016-13, Financial Instruments-Credit Losses, which revises the credit loss recognition criteria for certain financial assets measured at amortized cost.
-The new guidance replaces the existing incurred loss recognition model with an expected loss recognition model ("CECL").
+Effective January 1, 2020, the Company implemented FASB ASU 2016-13, Financial Instruments-Credit Losses, which revised the credit loss recognition criteria for certain financial assets measured at amortized cost.
+The guidance replaced the existing incurred loss recognition model with an expected loss recognition model ("CECL").
 The objective of the CECL model is for the reporting entity to recognize its estimate of current expected credit losses for affected financial assets in a valuation allowance deducted from the amortized cost basis of the related financial assets that results in presenting the net carrying value of the financial assets at the amount expected to be collected.
 For mortgage loan investments the Company is using the Weighted Average Remaining Maturity ("WARM") method, which uses an average annual charge-off rate applied to each mortgage loan risk category.
-Under this new accounting guidance, at January 1, 2020 a balance of \$1.2 million was recorded which incorporated the previous year-end balance under the prior accounting method.
+At January 1, 2020, a CECL balance of \$1.2 million was recorded for mortgage loans which incorporated the previous year-end balance under the prior accounting method.
 The adjustment resulted in a charge to retained earnings as a change in accounting, net of tax, of \$0.4 million.
-Subsequent changes in the allowance for current expected credit losses are reported in net investment income in the Condensed Consolidated Statements of Earnings (Loss).
+Subsequent changes in the allowance for current expected credit losses for mortgage loans are reported in net investment income in the Condensed Consolidated Statements of Earnings (Loss).